Area Substance Abuse Council Philosophy

 TREATMENT & ASSESSMENT

-All clients first receive a substance abuse evaluation to determine the appropriate level of care.
-According to the facility’s website, in order to be accepted into residential treatment, individuals “must have a chronic substance abuse problem that has significantly affected other areas of his or her life.”
-There often is a waiting list for the adult residential Recovery Center program; until an opening occurs, outpatient services may be available to those living locally.
+Treatment begins with a substance use evaluation, which is used to determine the appropriate level of care.
+In order to be accepted into residential treatment, individuals “must have a chronic substance abuse problem that has significantly affected other areas of his or her life.”
+There is often a wait list for the adult residential program; until an opening occurs, outpatient services may be available to those living locally.

-CD+ is a 12-step residential recovery program for clients ages 13 to 18.
-CD+ focuses on family, behavioral issues and interventions, and coping skills.
+For clients aged 13 to 18, there's a separate, 12-step based residential recovery program, called CD+.
+This center is based on the understanding that adolescent substance misuse is often accompanied by behavioral problems, and so follows a combined cognitive approach.
 Participants are monitored 24/7 and cannot leave the campus unsupervised.
 On-site tutors help clients complete schoolwork, earn college credit, or work toward their GEDs.

 ACCOMMODATIONS & AMENITIES

-There currently is no information provided on the ASAC's website or otherwise regarding living arrangements for the adult residential program.
-However, a video tour of the CD+ youth facility shows straightforward rooms with multiple beds, as well as a common kitchen, dining area, rec room with flat-screen TV, games, and coin-operated laundry facilities.
+A video tour of the CD+ youth facility shows straightforward rooms with multiple beds, as well as a common kitchen, dining area, rec room with flat-screen TV, games, and coin-operated laundry facilities.
+The nine respondents to a Rehabs.com survey described ASAC facilities in general as clean if somewhat bare-bones:

 WHAT ALUMNI SAY